 Tip: Check your frame guarantee

-Many manufactures guarantee their titanium and carbon fiber frames for a certain amount of time.
+Many manufacturers guarantee their titanium and carbon fiber frames for a certain amount of time.
 Oftentimes titanium frames are guaranteed for life.
 If your frame breaks, you may be able to get it repaired or replaced by the manufacturer for free.
-Before you get your frame repaired or buy a new frame, be sure to check your warranted just in case.
+Before you get your frame repaired or buy a new bike, be sure to check your warranty just in case.
 The damage may be covered.

 It’s also a good idea to check how the frame guarantee works before you buy a bike.
 Some types of damage are not covered.
 Sometimes the guarantee is not transferable.
 It is only valid for the original owner.